SwagapottamusRex/GA-Client-Project-03/README.md

  ## Future Content and Improvements

 A major improvement can be implementing more notifications when registering with a weak password or with a username that already exists.
-I could also optimize our styling better as well to make the flow of the navigation smoother.
+I could also optimise our styling better as well to make the flow of the navigation smoother.

  ## Key Learnings